Geothermal plant wins appeal but pauses Nevada construction

 The joint stipulation outlines a schedule with filing deadlines as U.S. District Judge Robert C. Jones in Reno continues to consider the case on its merits.

-But the 9th Circuit panel said the lower court judge was correct in deferring to the expertise of BLM scientists who concluded that adequate safeguards were in place.
+The 9th Circuit panel ruled that Judge Jones was correct in deferring to the expertise of BLM scientists who concluded that adequate safeguards were in place.

-The plans the agency approved “address unanticipated impacts and impose meaningful mitigation measures as needed," the ruling said.
+The plans the bureau approved “address unanticipated impacts and impose meaningful mitigation measures as needed," the ruling said.
 “BLM was not required to mitigate impacts to zero."